dragosgn/dragosgn/blog/my-year-in-review-2019.md

 ## I became a mentor

 I became a mentor.
-Having people helping me on my way up has made me a strong believer in the power of mentorship.
+Having people helping me on my way up made me a true believer in the power of mentorship.
 In September I signed up as mentor in the ReDI School of Digital Integration.
 My roles consists in mentoring people from all walks of life in their journey of securing a job in tech.